 - project requirements;

 - terms and conditions applicable to the tender process; and

 - terms on which the successful supplier will be engaged to perform the Works or Construction Services.

 Publish Tender Notices on the nominated website or system

-The Tender Notices must be published on the website or system nominated by the Secretary to the Department of Treasury and Finance, currently the Tenders VIC site.
+For open tenders, the Tender Notices must be published on the website or system nominated by the Secretary to the Department of Treasury and Finance.

-In addition to the website or system nominated by the Secretary to the Department of Treasury and Finance, currently the Tenders VIC site, Agencies may publish the Tender Notice on their own website or through an electronic tender system.
+In addition to the website or system nominated by the Secretary to the Department of Treasury and Finance, Agencies may publish the Tender Notice on their own website or through an electronic tender system.

 Tender Notices should give potential tender participants participating in the tender process sufficient notice that it has begun.
 Sufficient notice means: